 The National Winston Churchill Library and Center, located at the George Washington University, is the stateside compliment to the original Centre and Chartwell House in England.

-Ayers Saint Gross developed a vision and concept plan for the Arboretum Cultural District to build off of the success of the Arboretum and incorporate a new art museum, STEM museum, performance space,
+This vision and concept plan builds off of the Arboretum’s success, and incorporates a new art museum, STEM museum, and performance space.

 This 12.2-acre brownfield was transformed into a conservation demonstration park, featuring bird and insect habitats, a rec pier, and a trail network.